livebook-dev/livebook/README.md

     standard schemes by default (such as http and https).
 Set it to a comma-separated list of schemes.

-  * LIVEBOOK_CLOUDFLARE - controls whether CloudFlare Zero Trust authentication is enabled.
+  * LIVEBOOK_ZTI - controls whether Zero Trust Identity is enabled.
     Disabled by default.
-Set it to your CloudFlare team name to enable it.
+Set it to your provider and set the correspondent key to enable it.
+    Currently supported providers are Cloudflare and GoogleIap.

+  * LIVEBOOK_ZTI_KEY - the necessary key to validate the ZTI provider.
+    For CloudFlare is the team name (domain).
+For GoogleIap is the audience (aud).

 <!-- Environment variables -->